 Dr. Dan Nayot is a reproductive endocrinologist and the Medical Director of The Fertility Partners, a leading network of fertility clinics across North America.
 He is the co-founder of Future Fertility, a Canadian med-tech startup harnessing artificial intelligence to transform reproductive medicine, and HaloHealth, an organization supporting early-stage health tech ventures.
 As an executive board member of Fertility Matters Canada, Dr. Nayot actively advocates for equitable access to fertility care.
 His work reflects a deep commitment to driving innovation and expanding accessibility of fertility treatments.

 Answered by Dr. Dan Nayot from The Fertility Partners.
-Learn how artificial intelligence is changing the game for egg freezing.
+Learn how artificial intelligence is providing women with more information than ever before about their eggs.

 Answered by Dr. Dan Nayot from The Fertility Partners.
 Understand the distinction between egg quantity and quality, and explore how AI is transforming egg quality analysis.